-7 Silent Signs of a Slipped Disc You Could Be Ignoring
+7 Silent Signs of a Herniated Disc You Could Be Ignoring

-You expect that your back is going to hurt; but did you know that a slipped disc can trigger leg weakness, foot pain, and hand numbness, as well?
+You may expect that your back is going to hurt, but leg weakness, foot pain, and hand numbness are also herniated disc symptoms.

 What is a slipped disc?

 From too-high heels to poor nutrition, your back can start aching for any number of reasons.
 Sometimes, when the shock-absorbing discs in your vertebrae herniate or rupture, their gel-like center can press up against and irritate surrounding nerves.
 The result?
 You may feel significant pain.
-However, that’s not a guarantee—many people don’t have any symptoms.
-Here’s what you need to know to successfully identify (or prevent) a slipped disc.
+However, that’s not a guarantee—many people don’t have any symptoms, or their herniated disc symptoms could be masquerading as something else.

 Why do you have a slipped disc?